google-research/dataclass_array/README.md

 *   Instead of vectorizing a single axis, `@dca.vectorize_method` will vectorize over `*self.shape` (not just `self.shape[0]`).
 This is like if `vmap` was applied to `self.flatten()`
-*   When multiple arguments, axis with dimension `1` are brodcasted.
+*   When multiple arguments, axis with dimension `1` are broadcasted.

 For example, with `__matmul__(self, x: T) -> T`: